evilpig/lovelace-epg-card/README.md

 I have modified the code by yohaybn to include the following features:

 * Appealing styling/colors
-* Indicators for Live or New episodes
+* Indicators for Live or New episodes (don't think the EPG integration supports it, I currently made a script which pulls data from Gracenote to make my own sensors"
 * Pop up descriptions of episodes when clicked
 * Each channel name/logo is a button which can control your harmony remote (if you have one)
 * Logos must be placed in the www/logo folder in this format (channel number.png, eg 114.png, 115.png) Easy to find them online.